-CSNI researchers publish books, book chapters, journal articles, conference papers and talks, and act as series editors for The Contemporary Condition books (Sternberg Press), DATA browser books (Open Humanities Press), the open access online journal APRJA (Aarhus University and transmediale festival for art and digital culture), and have published various texts for the Unthinking Photography platform of The Photographers’ Gallery.
+CSNI researchers publish books, book chapters, journal articles, conference papers and talks, and act as series editors for The Contemporary Condition books (Sternberg Press), DATA browser books (Open Humanities Press), and the open access online journal APRJA (Aarhus University and transmediale festival for art and digital culture), as well as provide support for the Unthinking Photography platform of The Photographers’ Gallery.
 More information about our research outputs can be found at https://openresearch.lsbu.ac.uk/.

 Recent publications include: